internetarchive/openlibrary-client/README.md

 ### Python Library

-For more examples, you can take a look at our [examples directory](examples/scripts) on Python Scripts for specific use cases that are needed.
+For more examples, you can take a look at our [examples directory](examples/scripts) on Python scripts for specific use cases that are needed.

 #### Adding a new Book